-Make a plan to stay home for a weekend, but have some ideas in mind.
-Keep yourself busy with other things so you don’t find yourself online filling a digital shopping cart.
+Whether you’re staying home for the weekend to avoid spending or you’re stuck there, make a plan.
+Keep yourself busy so you don’t find yourself filling a digital shopping cart.

 In today’s episode of the Secure Your Savings and Find Peace in the New Year series, we’re talking about one of the top ways to save money: Stay Home.

 Any time you can ditch a costly trip to the store or out for entertainment, stick the savings into your emergency fund or sinking fund.
 And don’t say you don’t have the money for it, because you know good and well you would have found the money to out for pizza with your pals.
 Wink, wink.

 Staying home doesn’t have to mean sulking in the corner while you watch your friends have fun on social media.
 Try out one of these ideas instead.

 15 Free Things to Do When You’re Stuck at Home

 Board games, card games, hide and seek, etc. Home alone?
 Facetime your Mom and play checkers with her.
 (She’ll love it!)

 (Or cook) using only ingredients on hand.
 Have a contest with someone or give away cookies on Monday.

 Take up a new hobby or reconnect with an old one.
 Play instruments, sewing, build with Legos, etc.